Don’t Forget the Little Guy (the Little Shrimp, That Is)

 Shrimp are a great healthy choice for any meal, and you can never go wrong with throwing together any type of shrimp dish.
 In fact, they are a great source of Omega 3s, which are important to healthy aging.

 There’s a reason why so many shrimp are consumed every year!
-Shrimp can be cooked a number of ways.
-Try grilling, boiling, steaming or baking them for a healthy but still delicious option or use your tiny sized shrimp for delicious shrimp burgers for your next get together!
+Shrimp make a great meal any time and can be cooked a number of ways.
+Try grilling, boiling, steaming or baking them for a healthy but still delicious option for your next get together!

 Pasta is perfect for smaller sized shrimp: